Snowmobiler Counts Blessings As Stranger Finds Him Buried: 'Help Me!'

 “It actually threw me into another wind drift which was a little bit off camber, and it tipped the sled and flipped the sled upside-down on top of me,” he said.

-Still tethered to the sled, it continued to run on top of him for six minutes before shutting off, throwing exhaust and snow in his face.
+Still tethered to the sled, it continued to run on top of him for 6 minutes before shutting off, throwing exhaust and snow in his face.

 Once the sled powered off, he heard his panicked friend radio to him.